dhonysilva/pulse/README.md

 # Pulse

-Application created during the process of learning how to Streaming OpenAI in Elixir and Phoenix.
+Application created while I was learning how to Streaming OpenAI in Elixir and Phoenix.

 ## Learn more